stolostron/cluster-templates-operator/README.md

 The easiest option is to use an OCP cluster with Multicluster Engine (MCE) installed on it.
 This way you will get all the dependencies already prepared and configured.

 ## Installation
-**If you have an OCP cluster**, install the Cluster as a service operator from the OperatorHub (OCP console -> Operators -> OperatorHub -> search for “Cluster as a service operator -> install).
-This will install and configure the operator for your cluster so that it is immediately ready to use.
+### On OCP cluster
+Install the Cluster as a service operator from the OperatorHub:

+1. Go to OCP console
+2. Pick `local-cluster` in the to left corner
+3. In the menu select Operators -> OperatorHub
+4. Search for `Cluster as a service operator`
+5. Select it and hit install button

+Note that ArgoCD is installed as dependency of the operator.

+### Non OCP cluster
-**If you don't have an OCP cluster**, follow the instructions from the OperatorHub page (https://operatorhub.io/operator/cluster-aas-operator).
+Please follow the instructions from the OperatorHub page (https://operatorhub.io/operator/cluster-aas-operator).

-The easiest option is to use an OCP cluster with Multicluster Engine (MCE) installed on it.
-This way you will get all the dependencies already prepared and configured.
+## ArgoCD configuration
+As noted above ArgoCD is installed as a depency of the cluster as a service operator, but it's not configured to be used with the operator.
+Please follow [ArgoCD configuration](./docs/argo.md) to setup ArgoCD.

 # How to use
 Cluster as a service operator comes with a few ready-to-be-used templates.